East Falkland: 1982 invasion and Falklands War

 In April 1982, East Falkland was invaded by Argentina.
 The Governor, Rex Hunt, was informed by the British Government of a possible Argentinian invasion on Wednesday 31 March.
 Hunt summoned the two senior Royal Marines officers of Naval Party 8901 to Government House in Stanley to discuss how to defend the Falklands.
 Major Mike Norman was given overall command of the Marines because of his seniority, while Major Gary Noott became Hunt's military advisor.
 The total strength was only 68 Marines and 11 sailors, which nevertheless was more than would normally have been available, since the garrison was in the process of changing over.
 Their numbers were reinforced by 25 Falkland Islands Defence Force (FIDF) members.
 The FIDF commanding officer, Major Phil Sommers, tasked the volunteer militiamen with guarding key points including the telephone exchange, the radio station and the power station.
 Jack Solis, commanding the civilian coastal ship Forrest, operated his vessel as an improvised radar screen station off Stanley.

 East Falkland was also the location of the bulk of the land-based action in the Falklands War.
-As a result, some areas of the "Camp" in East Falkland are still heavily mined.
+As a result, some areas of "Camp" in East Falkland were still heavily mined until 2020, when all de-mining was completed in the Falkland Islands.
 Areas that saw intensive combat included Goose Green, San Carlos, Mount Longdon and the Two Sisters ridge.